cmugpi/cmugpi.github.io/README.md

 That's a lot of places, but it's only once a semester.
 If you want to make it better, make it better.

+### GitHub Pages Site

+The GitHub pages site (i.e., the `master` branch) is just a single HTML file that redirects to the www.cs.cmu.edu version of the site.
+This means you only ever have to push the site to `andrew` and the two can never get out of sync.

 ## License